rookylu/invoicing/README.rst

 * Company logo in the header - done
 * IMAP login - done
 * Associated table for invoice lines - (product, price, quantity) - done
+* Convert next/previous invoice to function not column (done) - needs optimising rather than calling function in py:if and py:content...

 Funtionality to add
 -------------------